When Should I Settle My Workers’ Compensation Claim?

 How Can I Calculate the Value of My Injury?

 The value of your injury will be calculated by finding the cumulative sum of the financial benefits your claim merits.
 As described above, this will be the sum of your medical care and your wage compensation.
 In some cases, the injury may result in the death of a loved one.
-The value of your claim will then include death compensation, which will compensate the family for the loss of life and for the cost of funeral and burial expenses.
+The value of your claim will then include death compensation, which will compensate the family for the of life and for the cost of funeral and burial expenses.

 Burn injuries at workTo calculate how much you are owed for wage compensation, take the lower value of two thirds of your weekly pay or the statewide average wage cap.
 Next, this number will be adjusted to reflect how extensive your injuries are.
 For injuries that render you completely unable to work, you can expect to file for total disability.
 For injuries that reduce your earning capacity, you will file for partial disability.
 To find how much your wage compensation should be, multiply your weekly payment amount by how much your injury limits your ability to work.
 Then, multiply that number by the number of weeks you anticipate needing workers’ compensation benefits for.